MaterializeThoughts/fi7note-privacy/index.md

 Deleting the app does not by itself cancel a subscription.

-## 10. Analytics Consent and Withdrawal
+## 10. Firebase Analytics Consent, Withdrawal, and Aggregate Counters

 Firebase / Google Analytics usage analytics is disabled unless you actively allow it.